AhmedRaisi/rihal-challenges/data_science/Challenge_Report.md

 - **Hyperparameter Tuning**: Experimenting with different hyperparameters of the RandomForestRegressor to optimize the model.
 - **Model Comparison**: Testing other regression models to find a better fit for this data.

+This challenge has been an invaluable experience in applying comprehensive data science techniques, from advanced preprocessing and feature engineering to complex model evaluation and tuning.